nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 * `find Betsy Tim John`<br>
   Returns Any person having names `Betsy`, `Tim`, or `John`

+### Swaps two persons containing any keyword in their name: `swap`
+Swaps two persons whose names contain any of the given keywords.<br>
+Format: `find KEYWORD KEYWORDS`

+> The search is case sensitive, the order of the keywords does not matter, only the name is searched, and both persons must be matching at least one keyword for swapping to occur.

+Examples:
+* `Swap John Mary`<br>
+  Swap the location of two person having names `John` or `Mary`

 ### Deleting a person : `delete`
 Deletes the specified person from the address book.
 Irreversible.<br>
 Format: `delete INDEX`